 Since 1 December 2018, she has been Deputy Minister for Multilateral Affairs and Human Rights at the Ministry of Foreign Affairs.

-He previously served as global head of strategy research and co-chief operating officer of Global Investment Research, as well as global head of commodities research.
+Previously, Steve was head of Global Investment Research for more than 12 years.
+He was a member of the Management Committee and Firmwide Client and Business Standards Committee.
+Steve was also co-chair of the Firmwide Technology Risk Committee.
+Additionally, he also served as global head of strategy research and co-chief operating officer of Global Investment Research, as well as global head of commodities research.
 Steve joined Goldman Sachs in 1994 and was named managing director in 1998 and partner in 2002.

-Prior to joining the firm, Steve spent 12 years at the Federal Reserve Bank of Chicago, most recently as the director of monetary policy research.
-Previously, he was an economist at the Center for the Study of Economy and State at the University of Chicago and a researcher at PanHeuristics, a think tank focused on military strategy and energy policy.
+Prior to joining the firm, Steve spent 12 years at the Federal Reserve Bank of Chicago, most recently as the director of Monetary Policy Research.
+Before that, he was an economist at the Center for the Study of Economy and State at the University of Chicago and a researcher at PanHeuristics, a think tank focused on military strategy and energy policy.

 Steve earned undergraduate and graduate degrees in economics from the University of Chicago and a graduate degree in management from Northwestern University’s Kellogg School of Management.